Chixpy/Emuteca/bin/Images/Default/!Readme.txt

   Created from scratch.
 Public domain.

 NOTES:
-  (*) Emuteca's border type: 1px, black, 0.625% opacity.
+  (*) Emuteca's border type: 1px, 128,128,128,128 (Half transparent grey)
+      - "Tools\ETKIconBorder.exe" is a program to edit icons and add Emuteca's border.
-      In Extras\Gimp script\icon-border.scm, there is a GIMP Script.
+      - In "Tools\Icon Border Gimp script\icon-border.scm", there is a GIMP Script.